mrees/cayebook/README.md

-This is the companion ebook for my Udemy course The Cloud and You.
+This is the companion Kindle ebook for my Udemy course The Cloud and You.

-CC-BY 2014 Michael J Rees
+(c) 2014 Michael J Rees

+Edition 1 published on Amazon 23 March 2014